MicrosoftDocs/win32-pr.it-it/desktop-src/DirectShow/cbasewindow-getwindowwidth.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce la larghezza, in pixel, della finestra.
+Restituisce la larghezza della finestra, in pixel.

 ## <a name="requirements"></a>Requisiti